 Private student loans and the CARES Act

 Unfortunately, private student loans don’t qualify for CARES Act benefits.
 But you do have other options.
-For example, if you refinance your private student loans, you might be able to:

 - Get a lower interest rate, which could save you money on interest and potentially help you pay off your loans faster